JpOnline/looset-graph/README.md

 Also take a look at other similar tools to improve code visualization in [Looset Tools](https://jponline.github.io/looset-landing/).

+And [Looset Cardume](https://jponline.github.io/looset-cardume), a way to fold Mermaid diagrams.

 ## Running
 Use `shadow-cljs release frontend` to generate releasable js.